Here is how it works

-You've found the perfect property and your offer has been accepted, so you've applied for your mortgage, issued a survey and instructed your solicitor.
-Then the worst happens, the sale falls through, and you’ve already paid hundreds, maybe even thousands in fees.
+You've found the perfect property, your offer has been accepted, you've applied for a mortgage, arranged a survey and instructed a solicitor.

 - Gazumping – someone else comes in with a higher offer

 - The seller decides to take the property off the market

 - The mortgage lenders valuation is lower than the offer

 Protects your pocket by providing cover for up to £2,250 for just a one-off payment of £35!